 Aggression

 Aggressive behavior depends more on your dog’s training and upbringing than gender.
-Every dog is individual and both male and female Maltese can be aggressive.
-As part of social ordering behavior, male Maltese are more likely to posture, threaten, and challenge.
+Every dog is individual, and male and female Maltese can be aggressive.
+Male Maltese are more likely to posture, threaten, and challenge as part of social-ordering behavior.

 Male vs. Female Maltese: Hormonal differences

-Many of the biological differences between Maltese boys or girls are tied to their reproductive hormones.
+Many biological differences between Maltese boys and girls are tied to their reproductive hormones.

 Female Maltese